wifisensing/PicoScenes-Manual/source/scenarios.rst

 .. _sdr_tx:

-Transmit 802.11a/g/n/ac/ax/be protocol frames using SDR Devices
+Transmitting 802.11a/g/n/ac/ax/be protocol frames using SDR Devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Single-Device Tx with Rich Low-Level Controls